 We mentioned earlier that the biggest problem with many pharmaceutical drugs is that they treat only one symptom at a time.
 Pain killers either directly reduce inflammation or interact with the body's ability to perceive pain.
 These drugs inevitably cause side effects because you cannot mess with one part of the system without affecting the entire system.

-This video offers an excellent video representation of homeostasis and how drugs and CBD affect the body differently.
-Begin by imagining a mobile, like the ones you hang over a child's bed.
+The video featured earlier in this article offers an excellent visual analogy of homeostasis using the idea of a mobile to represent the whole body system and how drugs and CBD affect the body differently.
+Dr Milgrom asks us to imagine a mobile, like the ones you hang over a child's bed.
 There is one main support, and hanging from it are several other support beams; hanging from each of these are small stars.

 Each star represents one part of a system.
 If one star develops a problem, it throws the whole mobile off-balance.
 Treating only that one star does not restore balance, it would only imbalance the mobile in a different way.